-Join Terri Wagner for an in-depth discussion in this video Next steps, part of Developing Project Requirements.
+Join Terri Wagner for an in-depth discussion in this video Next steps, part of Project Management Foundations: Requirements.

 Lynda.com is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.